Genocs/genocs-library-docs/content/en/library/logging/index.md

 ### Options

-`applicationName` - sets the optional application name property used for log enrichment.

-`serviceId` - sets the optional service id property used for log enrichment.
+`level` - sets the minimum level of logs that should be written.
+Default: `Information`.

 `excludePaths` - optional endpoints that should be excluded from logging (e.g. while performing the health checks by other services).

+`excludeProperties` - optional properties that should be excluded from logging (e.g. passwords, tokens, etc.).

+`minimumLevelOverrides` - overrides the minimum level of logs for specific namespaces (e.g. `Microsoft` or `System`).

 `console.enabled` - enables/disables console logger.

+`elk.enabled` - enables/disables ELK logger

+`elk.url` - URL to ELK endpoint.

 `file.enabled` - enables/disables file logger.